-The Corporate Compliance Program ("Compliance Program") provides guidance to ensure that everything we do is completed in an ethical and legal manner.
+Compliance Program provides guidance to ensure that everything we do is completed in an ethical and legal manner.
 This Code of Conduct ("the Code") is a critical component of our overall Compliance Program.
 We have developed this Code to guide us in our day-to-day duties, of providing quality patient care while also meeting our ethical and legal standards.
-An essential element of this program is the commitment of each Consensus Employee to understand and abide by this Code.
+An essential element of this program is the commitment of each Consensus Covered Individual to understand and abide by this Code.
 This document is a guideline and is not intended to address every possible scenario that may arise.
-That is why it also outlines how employees can ask questions to get assistance with any concerns they may have, with the protection that there will be no retaliation for raising any questions or concerns.
-We expect all employees to have the best interest of the organization in mind and welcome any questions or clarifications that may be needed.
+That is why it also outlines how Covered Individuals can ask questions to get assistance with any concerns they may have, with the protection that there will be no retaliation for raising any questions or concerns.
+We expect all Covered Individuals to have the best interest of the organization in mind and welcome any questions or clarifications that may be needed.

-Employees are welcome to speak to whomever they feel most comfortable with, be it their supervisor, manager, or director - or as an alternative, employees can speak directly to anyone in Human Resources or to the Compliance Officer directly as well as Vice President or myself.
-We also have a Hotline through a third-party provider for those who wish to raise any concerns anonymously.
+Covered Individuals are welcome to speak to whomever they feel most comfortable with - be it their supervisor, manager, or director - or as an alternative, Covered Individuals can speak directly to anyone in Human Resources or to our Compliance Officer, as well as either of us.
+If you would like to report a compliance issue anonymously you can contact our anonymous hotline, Lighthouse by Syntrio at 800-398-1496 or through their website at www.lighthouse-services.com/ Consensushealth.

-On behalf of the Boards of Directors and the Leadership Team at Consensus Health and Consensus Medical Group, I encourage all employees to become familiar with this Code of Business Ethics and Conduct, and to seek assistance whenever a question or clarification is needed, so that we can successfully continue to provide the best possible care to the patients we serve.
+On behalf of the Boards of Directors and the Leadership Team at Consensus, we encourage all Covered Individuals to become familiar with this Code of Business Ethics and Conduct, and to seek assistance whenever a question or clarification is needed, so that we can successfully continue to provide the best possi- ble care to the patients we serve.

-Only YOU can earn the trust and respect of our patients and others by continuing to conduct your daily affairs with honesty and integrity and in compliance with the letter and spirit of all applicable laws, regulations, and ethical standards.
+Only YOU can earn the trust and respect of our patients and others by continuing to conduct your daily affairs with honesty and integrity and in compliance with the letter and spirit of all Applicable Law, regulations, and ethical standards.
 Do the right thing, always!